 There are many types of accommodations to choose from, including beach houses, hotels and bed and breakfasts.
 Whether you come for the day, weekend or decide you never want to leave, Capitola Village has earned a special place in many people’s hearts and is likely to find one in yours too.

-Parking spaces in the Village area are limited to three-hour stays at a rate of $1.50 an hour.
-Vehicles may be cited if they remain in the same space longer than three hours, regardless of payment for more time.
+Parking spaces in Capitola Village are limited to two or three-hour stays at a rate of $1.50 an hour.
+Vehicles may be cited if they remain in the same space longer than the allowed time, regardless of payment for more time.
 Vehicles must be moved to another space every three hours.

-Longer term parking (4-hour and 12-hour) is available on Cliff Drive west of the Village.
+Longer term parking (4-hour and 12-hour) is available on Cliff Drive west of the Village or in the large Beach & Village lots.
 You must pay for parking at the pay stations.
 The rate for these spaces is $1.00 per hour.

 Capitola Village & Wharf Business Improvement AREA

 Mike Gardiner, Venetian Residences Short Term Rental